rainingchicken/todo-list/README.md

 - border bottom of the lists for clear separation between each tasks
 - mayeb but probably not smoothing animation to the parent div when todos are added instad of abrupting increased height
 - footer to link to github
+- to deactivate add button when anothing is written in input box